Fudan-iGEM/2025-wiki/pages/safety.md

 ##### I. Genetic Barcode

-To ensure traceability, we introduced unique, irreversible DNA barcodes into the genome of *Saccharomyces cerevisiae*.
+To ensure traceability, we hope to introduce unique, irreversible DNA barcodes into the genome of *Saccharomyces cerevisiae*.
 These short (~20 bp) sequences are easily identified by PCR or high-throughput sequencing (Bar-seq), allowing us to rapidly detect and track engineered strains if they escape or appear in environmental samples.
 By linking the barcode directly to engineered loci or placing it at stable chromosomal positions, the barcode serves as a permanent “identity tag” for the strain. [^9]

-During the assembly of Level 1 plasmids into Level 2 multigene constructs in Grape Yeast, we used Golden Gate Assembly connectors.
+During the assembly of Level 1 plasmids into Level 2 multigene constructs in *Grape Yeast*, we used Golden Gate Assembly connectors.
 Each connector carries 4-bp sticky ends generated by BsmBI digestion, which can also function as programmable barcodes when incorporated into the genome.

 This connector-based strategy offers several advantages: